- > When will the new Mac Pro be released?

 When will the new Mac Pro be released?

 Not until 2018 at the earliest.
 (Although Apple has announced a change to the pricing/specs structure for 2017.
 See below.)
+We are hoping that Apple might give us a bit of a preview at WWDC in June 2017 though.
+Read about what to expect at WWDC here.

 The present Mac Pro was unveiled at WWDC 2013.
 That's nearly four years ago (although the Mac Pro didn't actually ship until that December - and supply was so restrained that most users didn't get theirs until the following spring).
 It's about time, then, for an update.